Check out our top 10 toys for vestibular play! Perfect for kids who are always on the move!

 3 – Trampoline – The simplest way to give kids a great vestibular workout?
 JUMPING!

-4 – Whirl and Twirl – Little ones can hold on to the large kid-friendly handle and swing or spin to their heart’s content!
+4 – Swurfer – Little ones can hold on tight and swing to their heart’s content – but this swing is different!
+It’s more like a skateboard!
 Great for vestibular development AND an awesome upper body strengthening activity!

-5 – Swivel Car – Kids power this fun ride-on toy themselves, by swiveling the steering wheel back and forth.
+5 – Wiggle Car – Kids power this fun ride-on toy themselves, by swiveling back and forth.
 Fast or slow, inside or outside – kids will get the benefit of back and forth as well as forward movement with this toy.
-And they claim that the wheels are quiet and won’t scratch wood floors!

 6 – Moon Shoes – These are described as “mini trampolines for your feet”, it doesn’t get much better than that!
 Again, jumping provides excellent vestibular input, allowing little ones to get a better sense of their bodies in space.